Collective Worship

 Our aims for Collective Worship:

-Please see below our Collective Worship Planner for the Autumn Term.
+Please see below our Collective Worship Planner for the end of the Autumn Term and into the Spring Term.

 Whole School Collective Worship